livewire/livewire/docs/properties.md

 }
 ```

-Now, when the Eloquent model is "dehydrated" (serialized), the original class name won't be exposed, only the above "post" alias:
+Now, when the Eloquent model is "dehydrated" (serialized), the original class name won't be exposed, only the "post" alias:

 ```json
 {